ts-essentials/ts-essentials/README.md

 ### XOR

-Gets the Exclusive-OR type which could make 2 types exclude each other
+Gets the XOR(Exclusive-OR) type which could make 2 types exclude each other
 ```typescript
   type A = {a: string}
   type B = {a: number; b: boolean}